 If you have a keen interest in gaining an ongoing education in best practices of sustainable gardening and want to share that education with your community, the Denton County Master Gardener Program may be for you!
 We are looking for individuals who can commit to the training and Internship requirements, and more importantly, individuals who want to learn and share their education with others through volunteer service as a representative of the Texas A&M AgriLife Extension.

-Applications for the Class of 2019 Master Gardener Interns will be accepted through October 19, 2018.
+Applications for the Class of 2020 will be accepted through close of business October 18, 2019.
 Sorry, with the number of applications we receive, no late applications can be accepted.
 An individual interview will be scheduled as part of the application process and to offer you another opportunity to learn more about us and how your contributions of time and effort can make an important difference for our local community!
 Interviews will be scheduled from late October into November.
-Final selection of approved candidates for the 2019 training year will be notified no later than December 5, 2018.
+Final selection of approved candidates for the 2020 training year will be notified no later than December 6, 2019.
 Please note that tuition is not due until after you receive a letter of acceptance.